-1. History lesson about Halloween
+1. A History lesson about Halloween

 Also, you can tell them about how some other cultures celebrate Halloween.
 For instance, tell them about La Dia De Los Muertos, Central America.
-With older kids you can talk about some local legends or the Salem Witch Trials.
+With older kids, you can talk about some local legends or the Salem Witch Trials.

 2. Pumpkin painting

 Definitely, pumpkins should be in the classroom!
 Since pumpkin carving is a bit messy, I thought pumpkin painting would be perfect!
-You can allow your students to paint whatever they want or tell them paint something specific to a lesson plan.
+You can allow your students to paint whatever they want or tell them to paint something specific to a lesson plan.
 They will certainly like getting into the holiday spirit with pumpkin painting!

 3. Costume fashion show

 Another great way to celebrate Halloween in the classroom is to hold a costume fashion show.
 For most children, dressing up in fun and unique costumes is the highlight of Halloween and they want to show off how great they look.

-4. Lip synching contest
+4. Lip-synching contest

 Now give them time to learn the words and come up with a dance and let them perform.
-It’s great to video tape it and show it to their parents.
-It will even be better if the students dress up in costumes for their song.
+It’s great to videotape it and show it to their parents.
+It will even be better if the students dress up in costumes for their songs.

 5. Scary stories

-The candy is one of the best parts about Halloween!
+The candy is one of the best parts of Halloween!
 If you want to have a celebration your students will love and remember, have the kids go trick-or-treating in the classroom.
 Firstly, split your classroom into two sections and have every kid bring a different bag of candy.

 7. Stage a show

-If a lip synching contest is not for your students, have them perform skits acting out scenes from a movie, play, or TV show, scary stories, or local folklore related to Halloween.
+If a lip-synching contest is not for your students, have them perform skits acting out scenes from a movie, play, or TV show, scary stories, or local folklore related to Halloween.
 It will be fun and your students will love it!
 Don’t forget to invite their parents and other students and teachers!

 If you are a teacher, try to incorporate Halloween into the classroom this year and your students will have an amazing day full of ghosts and ghouls.
 Children like to celebrate Halloween in any way and they will certainly like a really special day in class, which is so different from their ordinary school day.